-READ: Exodus 7:5.
-ASK: What message did God send to the Egyptians by bringing the plagues upon them?
-(Q15) That He is the Lord.
+15. Read Exodus 7:5.
+What message did God send to the Egyptians by bringing the plagues upon them?

 As God intensified the plagues on Egypt (Exod.
 7-12), He made it clear that Pharaoh could not seek a natural explanation for the miracles.
 The plague of flies did not affect Goshen, the homeland of Israel, though the flies made life unbearable for the Egyptians (8:20-24).
 This special revelation was designed to the end [that] thou mayest know that I am the Lord in the midst of the earth (8:22).